-There are some differences between the run-time systems supplied with Visual COBOL and those supplied with Net Express, Server Express.
+There are some differences between the run-time systems supplied with Visual COBOL and those supplied with Net Express.
 These, however, do not affect your existing applications if you recompile them from the source code in Visual COBOL.

-OpenESQL on page 28

-Visual COBOL sets the BEHAVIOR SQL Compiler directive option to MAINFRAME by default to provide optimal performance.
-To revert to the default behavior exhibited in Net Express, Server Express, set the BEHAVIOR directive to UNOPTIMIZED.

-System on page 28

-Single-Threaded Run-Time The single-threaded run-time system is not available in Visual COBOL on Windows.
+OpenESQL on page 31 Visual COBOL sets the BEHAVIOR SQL Compiler directive option to MAINFRAME by default to provide optimal performance.
+To revert to the default behavior exhibited in Net Express, set the BEHAVIOR directive to UNOPTIMIZED.
+Single-Threaded Run- Time System on page 31 The single-threaded run-time system is not available in Visual COBOL on Windows.
 Instead, both single-threaded and multi-threaded applications run using the multi-threaded run-time system.
 This has no effect on your existing applications.
-On UNIX, the single-threaded run-time system is available, so that applications can link with third-party code.

-Static-Linked Run-Time System on page 28

-The static-linked run-time system is not available in Visual COBOL.
+Static-Linked Run-Time System on page 32 The static-linked run-time system is not available in Visual COBOL.
 Instead, you now link native code to the shared or dynamic run-time system.
 This has no effect on your existing applications.

-Setting the environment on UNIX on page 28

-Visual COBOL Co-existing with Earlier Micro Focus Products on page 28

-You use the cobsetenv script to set your COBOL environment on UNIX if you have installed the product to a directory other than the default one.

-Some additional configuration is required to ensure Visual COBOL and Net Express or Studio Enterprise Edition work properly when installed on the same machine.
+Visual COBOL Co-existing with Earlier Micro Focus Products on page 32 Some additional configuration is required to ensure Visual COBOL and Net Express or Studio Enterprise Edition work properly when installed on the same machine.